RajaJaganathan/angularjs-best-practices/README.md

 * Avoid angular filter expression as much as possible.
 Instead invoke filter in controller.
 Costly operation because every single digest cycle filter invoked twice.

-* Use ng-if instead of ng-show/ng-hide when eer possible, angular does dirty checks for hidden elements too.
+* Use ng-if instead of ng-show/ng-hide whenever possible, angular does dirty checks for hidden elements too.

 * Always use 'track by' expression with ng-repeat to improve a performance.
 Use $index when collection has no unique fields.